Learn / Blog / Article

 1. How would you describe yourself in one sentence?

-This prompt is designed to help you gather demographic data about your customers.
-The question is open-ended, but you can encourage your respondents by giving them an example of what you are expecting (e.g., “I am a 35-year-old editor based in the UK who enjoys writing articles about customer feedback.”
+This prompt is designed to help you gather demographic data about your customers such as age, geographic location, or job title.
+The question is open-ended, but you can encourage your respondents by giving them an example of what you’re expecting (e.g. “I am a 35-year-old editor based in the UK who enjoys writing articles about customer feedback.”).

 What do your customers want?
 Use this question to determine why people have turned to your product and what their expectations are.